 The Air Park works with the community to minimise issues arising from aircraft noise.
 A Noise Management and Action Plan was reviewed and updated in 2018.
 The Joint Consultative Committee (funded by the Air Park) meets regularly and provides a forum to discuss any issues that arise.
 The Air Park has established Take-off Noise Abatement Zones and specific noise routes to take noise away from the majority of properties.

 There is an established procedure for making complaints about aircraft noise on the Wycombe Air Park website.
 The Air Park always follows up complaints with pilots that do not comply with noise procedures.

 Have your say

-A public exhibition was held at Wycombe Air Park on 3 December and our online consultation runs until Wednesday 18 December.
+A public exhibition was held at Wycombe Air Park on 3 December.

 After taking your feedback into account, a planning application for the new runway will be submitted to Wycombe District Council early in 2020.
 That planning application will be subject to legal consultation in the usual way.

 For further information please contact Louise Gallagher: